pgallar/entrevista-quaddro/README.md

 docker-compose up
 ```

-First, build your app for production:
+Without using docker: First, build your app for production:

 ```sh
 npm run build